-Press the Cursor Down button repeatedly until the "Balance" control is selected.

-Press the Cursor Right or Left button to adjust speaker balance.

-Press the Menu button to remove the on-screen menu from the TV screen.
+- Press the Menu button on the remote to display the on-screen menu. - Press the Cursor Right button repeatedly to select "Sound." - Press the Cursor Down button repeatedly until the "Balance" control is selected. - Press the Cursor Right or Left button to adjust speaker balance. - Press the Menu button to remove the on-screen menu from the TV screen.